Cluster Expansion#

 [zookeeper] hosts = <clusternode1 ip>:2181,<clusternode2 ip>:2181,<clusternode3 ip>:2181

 - Turn on endpoint discovery for all Redis and database connections.
-This ensures that the services consult the cluster service to know which cluster node is currently the master.Changing this requires all the
+This ensures that the services consult the cluster service to know which cluster node is the main node.Changing this requires all the

 MySQL

-: set this to the human-readable name of the server, as it should be reported to the other hosts - for examplenode01
+/etc/mysql/conf.d/replication.cnf- both of these values are commented out by default:server_id: this integer value needs to be a unique value over the whole cluster.
+For example use10for the first server in the cluster,11for the second, etc.report_host: set this to the human-readable name of the server, as it should be reported to the other hosts - for examplenode01.

 Raise the MySQL limits on open files and maximum connections.